influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 # Concepts

 The sections [Introduction](/tbd) and [Getting Started](/tbd) already presented the key concepts of **nodes** and **pipelines**.
-Nodes represent process invocation units, that either take data as a batch, or in a point by point stream, and then alter that data, store that data, or trigger some other activity such as an alert.
+Nodes represent process invocation units, that either take data as a batch, or in a point by point stream, and then alter that data, store that data, or based on changes in that data trigger some other activity  such as an alert.
 Pipelines are simply logically organized chains of nodes.

+**Built on GO**

-**Built on GO.** One important thing to keep in mind is that the TICKscript parser is built on GO.
-Some arguments get passed from TICKscript into underlying GO API's, and some arguments accept arguments that can be directly used to instantiate underlying GO structures, especially using the Duration type of the GO Time library.
+One important thing to keep in mind is that the TICKscript parser is built on GO.
+Some arguments get passed from TICKscript into underlying GO API's, and some methods accept arguments that can be directly used to instantiate underlying GO structures, especially using the Duration type of the GO Time library.

+**Three Syntax domains**

-**Three Syntax domains.**  When working with TICKscript, three syntax domains will be encountered.
+When working with TICKscript, three syntax domains will be encountered.
 Overarching is the TICKscript syntax of the TICKscript file.
 This is primarily composed of nodes chained together in pipelines.
 Some nodes on instantiation use strings representing InfluxQL statements.
 So, InlfuxQL represents the second syntax domain that can be found.
 Other nodes and methods use Lambda expressions, which represents the third syntax domain that will be met.
 The syntax between these domains, such as when accessing variable values, can differ in important ways, and this can sometimes lead to confusion.

+To summarize the three syntax domains found in TICKscript are:

+   * TICKscript proper
+   * InfluxQL
+   * Lambda Expressions

+**Directed Acyclic Graphs**

-**Directed Acyclic Graphs.**  As mentioned in Getting Started, a pipeline is a Directed Acylic Graph (DAG).
+As mentioned in Getting Started, a pipeline is a Directed Acylic Graph (DAG).
 (For more information see [Wolfram](http://mathworld.wolfram.com/AcyclicDigraph.html) or [Wikipedia](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).
 It contains a finite number of nodes (a.k.a. vertices) and edges.
 Each edge is directed from one node to another.
 No edge path can lead back to an earlier node in the path, which would result in a cycle or loop.
 TICKscript paths (a.k.a pipelines and chains) typically begin with a processing mode definition node with an edge to a data set definition node and then pass their results down to filtering and processing nodes.

 <!-- img src="/img/kapacitor/dag.png" width="120" height="75"  style="height: 200px; width: 320px"></img -->